 Sexual Misconduct Information

 Members of the Orange Coast College (OCC) community, guests and visitors have the right to be free from sexual violence.
 All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-OCC has zero tolerance for sexual misconduct.
-When an allegation of misconduct is brought to an appropriate administration’s attention and a respondent is found to have violated any sexual misconduct district policy, serious sanctions will be used to reasonably ensure that such actions are never repeated.
+OCC does not tolerate sexual misconduct.
+When an allegation of misconduct is brought to an appropriate employee's attention and a respondent is found to have violated any sexual misconduct district policy, serious sanctions will be used to reasonably ensure that such actions are never repeated.
 The following is intended to define community expectations and to establish a mechanism for determining when those expectations have been violated.